ytopt-team/ytopt/README.md

 <!-- [![Documentation Status](https://readthedocs.org/projects/ytopt/badge/?version=latest)](https://ytopt.readthedocs.io/en/latest/?badge=latest)-->

 # What is ytopt?

-``ytopt`` is a machine-learning-based search software package that consists of sampling a small number of input parameter configurations, evaluating them, and progressively fitting a surrogate model over the input-output space until exhausting the user-defined time or the maximum number of evaluations.
-The package is built based on Bayesian Optimization that solves any optimization problem and is especially useful when the objective function is difficult to evaluate.
-It provides an interface that deals with unconstrained and constrained problems.
-The software is designed to operate in the manager-worker computational paradigm, where one manager node fits the surrogate model and generates promising input configurations and worker nodes perform the computationally expensive evaluations and return the outputs to the manager node.
-The asynchronous aspect of the search allows the search to avoid waiting for all the evaluation results before proceeding to the next iteration.
-As soon as an evaluation is finished, the data is used to retrain the surrogate model, which is then used to bias the search toward the promising configurations.
+``ytopt`` is a machine learning-based autotuning software package that uses Bayesian Optimization to find the best input parameter configurations for a given kernel, miniapp, or application.
+It takes a user-defined code evaluation function wrapper that measures the performance of the input parameter configration, as well as the corresponding search space, as input.
+By evaluating a small number of input configurations, it gradually builds a surrogate model of the input-output space.
+The process continues until the user-specified time or the maximum number of evaluations is reached.
+The software can handle both unconstrained and constrained optimization problems and uses a manager-worker computational paradigm, where one node fits the surrogate model and generates new input configurations, and other nodes perform the computationally expensive evaluations and return the results to the manager node.
+The search is asynchronous, which enables the software to avoid waiting for all evaluation results before proceeding to the next iteration, allowing it to adapt to new evaluations and adjust the search towards promising configurations, leading to a more efficient and faster convergence on the best solutions.

 <!--
 ``ytopt`` is a machine-learning-based search software package that consists of sampling a small number of input parameter configurations,